mpi4py/mpi4py-fft/docs/source/io.rst

     variousfields_slice_slice_4.xdmf
     variousfields_slice_6_slice.xdmf

 These files can be opened directly in Paraview.
-However, not that for Visit, one has to generate the files using::
+However, note that for Visit, one has to generate the files using::

     generate_xdmf('variousfields.h5', order='visit')